vmware-tanzu/tanzu-framework/docs/cli/plugin_guide.md

 * Commands should not have more than one sub-noun

 ### Flags:
-* A user should only be required to explicitly set 2 flags; most flags should be sanely defaulted
+* A user should only be required to explicitly set a max of 2 flags; most flags should be sanely defaulted
 * Add as many flags as necessary configure the command
 * Consider using a config file if the number of flags exceeds 5